Skip to main content

 Complaints process

-Copyright © 2021.
+Copyright © 2022.
 AIA Group Limited and its subsidiaries or affiliates.
 All rights reserved.
 Priority Protection and Priority Protection for Platform Investors products are issued by AIA Australia Limited (ABN 79 004 837 861, AFSL 230043).
 AIA Vitality, a personalised, science-backed program that supports members every day to make healthier choices, is available with eligible products issued by AIA Australia.
-AIA Health with AIA Vitality is issued by AIA Health Insurance Pty Ltd ABN 32 611 323 034, a registered private health insurer governed by the Private Health Insurance Act 2207, Private Health Insurance Rules 2007 and the AIA Health Insurance Pty Ltd Fund Rules.
-The information on this website is current as at 14 January 2021 and may be subject to change.
+AIA Health with AIA Vitality is issued by AIA Health Insurance Pty Ltd ABN 32 611 323 034, a registered private health insurer governed by the Private Health Insurance Act 2007, Private Health Insurance Rules 2007 and the AIA Health Insurance Pty Ltd Fund Rules.
 It is general information only and is not intended in any way to be financial, legal, tax, health, medical, nutritional or other advice.
 You should consider your own personal circumstances and needs and view the relevant product documents, fact sheets, fund rules and terms and conditions before making a decision to acquire such products.
 If necessary you should obtain professional advice from a financial, tax, medical or health professional.
 Unless expressly stated, any views or expressions of opinion (including any video content) do not represent the opinion of AIA.

 Terms of Use | Privacy